 "You're kind of rolling the dice if you think (Obama's health care law) will go away," said Kansas Insurance Commissioner Sandy Praeger, a Republican.
 If Romney can't make good on his vow to repeal the overhaul, "you are just giving up a lot of authority."

-It would happen through something called the federal exchange, humming along largely under wraps on a tight development schedule overseen by the Health and Human Services Department in Washington.
+It would happen through something called the federal exchange, humming along largely under the radar on a tight development schedule overseen by the Health and Human Services Department in Washington.

 The exchanges are supposed to demystify the process of buying health insurance, allowing consumers to make apples-to-apples comparisons.
-Consumers will also be able to find out whether they're eligible for new federal subsidies to help pay premiums, or whether they qualify for expanded Medicaid.
+Consumers will also be able to find out if they're eligible for new federal subsidies to help pay premiums, or if they qualify for expanded Medicaid.

 It's all supposed to work in real time, or close to it, like online travel services.
 Open enrollment would start a little over a year from now, on Oct.
 1, 2013, with coverage kicking in the following Jan.
 1.

 Eventually more than 25 million people are expected to get coverage through exchanges, including many who were previously uninsured.
 As exchanges get more customers, competition among insurance plans could help keep costs in check.